pwyq/blog/_posts/2020-02-15-GRE-Rapper.md

 Wait, work harder, so I can see your dimple.
 ```

 I portend/forecast/foreshadow/foreknowledge/forebode/anticipate/foresee/prefigure/predict/bode/betoken/adumbrate/presage/prognosticate you probably do not recognize all the words in the above rap.
-I therefore prepare the explanation to those GRE words.
+I therefore prepare the explanations to those GRE words.

 ```
 goggle      special eyeglasses that fit close to your face and that are worn to protect your eyes